-Occupational Therapy.
-The occupational therapists are very important for initiating gentle, active measurements and preliminary desensitization techniques with patients who have RSD [16].

-Occupational therapists usually are responsible for introducing and maintaining a stress-loading program for patients with CRPS.
+Occupational Therapy are very important for initiating gentle, active measurements and preliminary desensitization techniques with patients who have RSD [6].
+OT usually is responsible for introducing and maintaining a stress-loading program for patients with CRPS.
 This program involves active compression and distraction exercises that provide stimuli to the affected extremity without joint motion.

 Recreational Therapy can help the patient with chronic pain to take part in pleasurable activities that help to decrease pain.
 The patient finds enjoyment and socialization in previously lost or new recreational activities.
-Usually, patients with chronic pain are depressed.
-Recreational therapists may play an important role in the treatment process and enable the patient to become active.